voodoocreation/react-test-wrapper/docs/react-testing-library/WrapperWithRedux.md

 Toggles whether arrays get merged or not in Redux state.

 ### `render`
-Mounts the component with the `react-testing-library` `render` function, using the currently-set data.
+Mounts the component with the React Testing Library `render` function, using the currently-set data.
 Returns a `RenderResult` instance, which also includes a `store` property.